Slashing Homeowners Insurance Costs: Part II

 The following year (2017), my agent was able to get a drastically reduced cost through another provider in the area called Florida Specialty Insurance Co.
 (FSIC).
 Their premium of $1,600 a year was much welcomed by me and dropped my monthly outlay to $133, a savings of $67.
 This figure also became my benchmark for years to follow.

-The renewal premium jumped to $1,660 in 2018 due, in part, to the response from damage incurred by Hurricane Irma.
+The renewal premium jumped to $1,660 in 2018 which was due, in part, to the response from damage incurred by Hurricane Irma.
 But, what I didn’t know at the time was that this company hadn’t yet fully incorporated payout losses into their calculations for an updated premium structure for my area by the time my yearly stipend was due.

 The next year, in 2019, I received a gigantic increase in my premium from FSIC that exceeded the $2,400 I paid out to Florida National.
 By then, the after effects of Irma had come home to roost, and I was now back to square one.